History

 Ragu Napoletano in Naples

-Tandem on Via Paladino in Naples is the modern ragu specialist that runs three rooms on separate streets, with the Sunday-ragu ritual available daily at under 10 euros per person and no tourist price premium.
+Tandem on Via Paladino in Naples is the modern ragu specialist that runs seven rooms on separate streets, with the Sunday-ragu ritual available daily.

 Order: Paccheri al ragu napoletano with bread to mop the sauce.

-Why locals love it: Three rooms on separate streets across the centro storico run the same ragu napoletano carte from noon to midnight; the Via Paladino original is 50 metres from a major church but sits on a backstreet unknown to first-timers.
+Why locals love it: Seven rooms on separate streets across the centro storico run the same ragu napoletano carte from noon to midnight.

 Tip: No bookings; arrive 12:30 or 19:30.
 The paccheri al ragu is 6 euros; bread for mopping is included.

-Mimi alla Ferrovia near Naples Central Station has cooked Neapolitan classics since 1943, with linguine all'astice the dish Sophia Loren and city politicians keep ordering.
+Mimi alla Ferrovia near Naples Central Station has cooked Neapolitan classics since 1943, with linguine all'astice the dish Sophia Loren and city politicians.

 Tip: Closed Sunday all day.
 Book a fortnight ahead via the website for weekends; the lobster pasta runs around 35 euros.